 Non-stop Dogwear was founded in Norway only ten years ago, and today you can find their products in over 1,000 stores in 22 countries.
-I love in them the passion for designing the best-fitting dog harnesses to “release their potential,” as their slogan says.
-Their focus is on pulling harnesses and other types of equipment for skijoring, canicross, etc. But as today they also have two harnesses more suited for everyday dog walks - like the Ultra harness that we are just reviewing ;)
+We love their passion for designing the best-fitting dog harnesses to “release their potential,” as their slogan says.
+Their focus is on pulling harnesses and other types of equipment for skijoring, canicross, etc. but as today they also have two harnesses more suited for everyday dog walks - like the Ultra harness that we are just reviewing ;)

 As mentioned above, the Ultra harness is geared towards hiking and everyday walks, not pulling sports like most of the harnesses from Non-stop Dogwear.
 It is a Y-shaped harness with two buckles on the chest strap and four adjustment points for the best fit.